Please note that participation in this drill is mandatory.

 About the drill

 Early intervention, planning, and preparation are critical.
-Because active shooter situations are unpredictable and often over within minutes, individuals must be prepared both mentally and physically to deal with an active shooter situation.
+Because active shooter and campus threat situations are unpredictable and often over within minutes, individuals must be prepared both mentally and physically to deal with an active shooter situation.

 It is important for all employees to consider what they would do in their specific situations.
 What are the configurations of your various classrooms, work areas, office spaces, etc.?
 What are your escape options and hide out options?

 Finally, it is incumbent upon all of us to be aware of and report things that are out of the ordinary, that appear suspicious, or involve inappropriate behavior.
-Recently, the Threat Assessment Team (TAT) was created to serve both as a body available for consultation and as a single repository for threat evaluation.
+Bates Technical College Threat Assessment Team (TAT) was created to serve both as a body available for consultation and as a single repository for threat evaluation.

 Context is important: While safety can’t be guaranteed, college campuses are known to be very safe places.